solomonogunyeye/olist-analysis/README.md

 # olist-analysis
 This project involves an in-depth analysis of an Olist sales dataset.
-The goal is to uncover insights into sales trends, revenue performance and consistency, and shipping metrics to support business decision-making, optimize inventory, and improve customer experience.
+The goal is to uncover insights into sales trends, revenue performance and revenue volatility, and shipping metrics to support business decision-making, optimize inventory, and improve customer experience.

 # Dataset-Description
   TABLE 1: OLIST ORDER ITEMS.